-Monkeypox: Kerala reports fifth case, India’s tally rises to seven
+Monkeypox: Delhi, Kerala report new cases, India’s tally rises to eight

-The 30-year-old patient landed at Kozhikode airport on July 27 from the United Arab Emirates.
+In the national capital, a 35-year-old Nigerian man tested positive for the disease, while the southern state reported its fifth case.

+A 35-year-old Nigerian man tested positive for the monkeypox disease, taking the city’s tally to three in Delhi on Tuesday, ANI reported.

-Kerala reported its fifth monkeypox case on Tuesday, Health Minister Veena George said, ANI reported.
-It took India’s tally of cases to seven.
+Earlier in the day, Kerala reported its fifth monkeypox case, Health Minister Veena George said.
+With these two cases, India’s tally rises to eight.

-The 30-year-old patient is being treated at the Manjeri Medical College in Malappuram district, George said.
+The 30-year-old patient in Kerala is being treated at the Manjeri Medical College in Malappuram district, George said.
 The man had landed at Kozhikode airport on July 27 after returning from the United Arab Emirates.

+Union Health Minister Mansukh Mandaviya told the Rajya Sabha on Tuesday that five of the eight patients had a history of foreign travel.

 On Saturday, India reported its first death due to monkeypox disease.
 The 22-year-old man, a resident of Thrissur district in Kerala, had returned from the United Arab Emirates on July 21.
 He was admitted to a private hospital in Thrissur on July 27 after he developed encephalitis, fever and swollen lymph nodes.